Enabled Channels

 Add Sender

 SMS, WhatsApp, and RCS channels are assigned to your platform environment and configured through the Support Team.
-This is because all routes and codes to be used in messaging services and campaigns need to be vetted before they can be activated for interaction with the outside world.
+This is because all routes and codes to be used in broadcasts and automations need to be vetted before they can be activated for interaction with the outside world.

 NOTE